 Abdominoplasty, often called a tummy tuck, is a body contouring procedure that removes saggy, excess skin from the abdomen and tightens underlying abdominal muscles to give the stomach a flatter, firmer appearance.
-Although it’s not a method of weight loss, a tummy tuck can offer significant improvement for patients who are frustrated by loose skin or a flabby belly despite enjoying a healthy weight.
+Although it’s not a method of weight loss, our Chicago tummy tuck procedure can offer significant improvement for patients who are frustrated by loose skin or a flabby belly despite enjoying a healthy weight.

 Recognized as one of the best tummy tuck surgeons in Chicago, Dr. Otto Placik is a board certified plastic surgeon who specializes in improving the curves and contours of the stomach with abdominoplasty.
 In addition to full and mini or extended tummy tucks, Dr. Placik offers a variety of additional body contouring procedures for men and women in Chicago, IL and surrounding suburbs.

 Please contact us online or call our Chicago or Arlington Heights plastic surgery offices for more information on tummy tuck surgery in Illinois, including prices.

 Dr. Placik is a board certified plastic surgeon in Chicago and an active member of The American Society of Plastic Surgeons.
 He received his medical degree from Northwestern University where he also completed residencies in general and plastic and reconstructive surgery.

 The skin on the abdomen can become irreversibly stretched due to pregnancy or excess body weight.
 Even after reaching a healthy target weight, extra skin and tissue can remain behind.
 Loose folds of stomach skin can not only lead to self-consciousness, but can also cause skin irritation, persistent chafing or become susceptible to infection.
 The same stretching that result in excess stomach skin often results in some degree of separation in the abdominal wall muscles, which can exacerbate the slack appearance of the stomach.